 Judd and Shannon both gave explosive performances for the film.
 Judd’s character Agnes, a drug-taking, booze-drinking waitress, is haunted by the disappearance of her son ten years earlier, when he was six years old.
 She is also being stalked by her dangerous, ex-con husband, played with menace by Harry Connick, Jr.

-BLUE PERIOD: Ashley Judd and Michael Shannon's folie à deux reaches a terrifying climax in the movie Bug.
+BLUE PERIOD: Ashley Judd and Michael Shannon’s folie à deux reaches a terrifying climax in director

 Shannon’s character Peter is a Gulf War vet who at first seems shy and tender, but gradually reveals his true, psychotic state.
 His paranoia transfers to Agnes and then feeds back and forth between them, building to a deadly climax.
 Most of the action takes place in the squalid motel room where Agnes lives on a desolate highway in Oklahoma.